|Where:||Ufton Nervet, Berks at Ufton Court|

 You can find Lady Marvyn’s tomb in St Peter’s Church,Ufton Nervet- the church is no longer used for worship but will soon be converted into a community hall for concerts and events.

-In 2017 it will be on Thursday 6th April ( the week before Maundy Thursday, which falls during the school holiday this year).
+In 2017 it was on Thursday 6th April ( the week before Maundy Thursday, which fell during the school holiday this year) – 2018 date is yet to be confirmed.

 Originally the dole was given out every Maundy Thursday – now it is on the last Thursday of the Easter Term to enable children from the local school to take part.
 Sometimes this IS Maundy Thursday but not invariably.
 All are welcome to attend and there are teas afterwards in the tithe barn.
 Ufton Court is now run as an Educational Trust offering opportunities for living history experiences and is also used as a wedding venue, so it’s well signposted and has excellent on-site facilities.